 Pianist Laura Leon: American Music At The Piano

-Her performances include solo piano works by Peter Schickele at the Classical Recording Foundation's Annual Gala at Carnegie Hall's Weill Recital Hall at which Mr. Schickele received its Composer of the Year Award presented by WNYC host John Schaefer, followed by a surprise 4-hand performance with the composer.
-In 2011 she produced and performed in Mr. Schickele's 75th birthday concert at Steinway Hall in 2011 with guest host Robert Sherman, renowned WQXR radio host Robert Sherman, featuring a roster of leading young instrumentalists.
+Her performances include solo piano works by Peter Schickele at the Classical Recording Foundation's 2013 Gala at Carnegie Hall's Weill Recital Hall, at which Mr. Schickele received its Composer of the Year Award presented by WNYC host John Schaefer--followed by a four-hand performance with the composer.
+In 2011 she produced and performed in Mr. Schickele's 75th birthday concert at Steinway Hall, hosted by renowned WQXR radio host Robert Sherman, featuring a roster of leading young instrumentalists.

-Her program to help support Heifer International's International Bee Day included film composer Mark Isham's special piano arrangement from his film score "The Secret Life of Bees-Suite for Piano" for the event.
-She premiered Steven Rosenhaus' Matilda Variations at the NY Australian Consulate, which she commissioned for the concert, honoring Australia.
+Her program to help support Heifer International's International Bee Day included film composer Mark Isham's special piano arrangement from his film score "The Secret Life of Bees-Suite for Piano."
+She premiered Steven Rosenhaus' Matilda Variations at the NY Australian Consulate, composed in honor of Australia for the concert.

-She collaborated with award-winning NY photographer Barry Rosenthal for the live premiere of Photobotanicus in Found in Nature: Musical Visualizing a Photographer's Compositions by Leo Kraft and digital animator David Tennet at Yamaha's NY Piano Salon; followed by Queens College's Two Places: New York and Prague, in conjunction with Czech artist Anna Matoushkova's NY exhibition and Places-Homage to Leo Kraft at the Mannes School of Music; it was also shown at the Prague Museum of Music.
-PRO.JECT, composed by Steven Rosenhaus, was a 3-day live event with photographers Barry Rosenthal and Eric Jacobson, and backdrop designer Sandro LeFerla.
+She collaborated with friend and award-winning NY photographer Barry Rosenthal for the live premiere of Found in Nature: Visualizing a Photographer's Compositions (2008) by Leo Kraft, with digital animator David Tennet at Yamaha's NY Piano Salon; followed by Queens College's lecture Two Places: NY and Prague, in conjunction with Czech artist Anna Matoushkova's exhibition, and Place-Homage to Leo Kraft at the Mannes School of Music.
+PRO.JECT by Steven Rosenhaus was a 3-day free live event with photographers Rosenthal and Eric Jacobson and backdrop designer Sandro LeFerla.

-Laura performed Hugo Weisgall's acclaimed and deeply personal Yiddish song cycle The Golden Peacock with the late soprano Judith Raskin at Queens College, with soprano Ena Freeman at ASJM's Music In Our Time, and soprano Emily Duncan-Brown at the Center for Jewish History's International Symposium Imagination and Catastrophe: Art and the Aftermath of Genocide.
+Laura performed Hugo Weisgall's acclaimed Yiddish song cycle The Golden Peacock with the late soprano Judith Raskin at Queens College, soprano Ena Freeman at ASJM's Music In Our Time, and soprano Emily Duncan-Brown at the Center for Jewish History's International Symposium Imagination and Catastrophe: Art and the Aftermath of Genocide.